 This species is most abundant in undisturbed, mature forest and is rarely seen in newly regenerated, second-growth forests.
 Protection and management of hardwood forests will help keep this salamander common in Missouri.

 Protecting habitat for this species simultaneously helps many other species to survive.
-These salamanders and all the other members of their natural community depend on humans to restrain from destroying, degrading, and fragmenting their native habitat.
-Salamanders are both literally and figuratively voiceless.
-People who care about their survival must speak up for them when it comes to public policy.
+These salamanders and all the other members of their natural community depend on humans to refrain from destroying, degrading, and fragmenting their native habitat.

 Ecosystem Connections